superfluid-finance/protocol-monorepo/CONTRIBUTING.md

 nodemon --watch ../protocol-monorepo/packages --ext js,ts,tsx,sol --exec rsync --archive --delete ../protocol-monorepo/packages/ ./node_modules/@superfluid-finance/
 ```

-See [examples/](examples/) if you want to see more examples of this method.
+See our [examples repo](https://github.com/superfluid-finance/super-examples) if you want to see more examples of this method.

 ## Code Coverage